hammer-hao/Gimme-a-Game/README.md

 # sc2dashboard
-A Python-based web application that searches for starcraft 2 player statistics
+A Python-based web application that searches for starcraft 2 player statistics<br>

-# How to use
+For how the backend of this website is maintained check [this repository](https://github.com/hammer-hao/Starcraft_dashboard)